-Assistant Professor
+Associate Professor

-Tony Huiquan Zhang (張滙泉) is an assistant professor of sociology at the University of Macau.
+Tony Huiquan Zhang (張滙泉) is an associate professor of sociology at the University of Macau.
 His research concerns public opinion, Chinese politics, quantitative research method, and social movements.
 His research has been funded by the Chiang Ching-kuo Foundation (CCKF) Research Grant for 2018-2019.
 He has received the 2017 Best Graduate Student Paper at the Canadian Sociological Association – Comparative and Historical Cluster; the 2014-2015 British Journal of Sociology biennial best paper prize; and the 2012 Muriel D. Bissell Award, long with many others.

 • Ph.D., 2018, University of Toronto